 Freelancers worry about the pressure of delivering creative ideas and high-quality content under the pressure of the clock, and the management.
-Full timers reply that they do not have to spend much time in other tasks other than writing that might take their minds away from being creative, like marketing and hunting for new clients, following up with them, and doing the finance part themselves.
-The argue is endless.
+Full-timers reply that they do not have to spend much time on other tasks other than writing that might take their minds away from being creative, like marketing and hunting for new clients, following up with them, and doing the finance part themselves.
+The argument is endless.

-The agency copywriter is usually briefed by an account handler, or perhaps a designer, and will produce whatever the client requires, which is slightly different than what an in-house copywriter does.
+The agency copywriter is usually briefed by an account handler, or perhaps a designer, and will produce whatever the client requires, which is slightly different from what an in-house copywriter does.